aspatton/nd00333-capstone/README.md

 - island: Penguins are from 3 islands: Biscoe (168), Dream (124), and Torgersen (52).
 - sex: There are 168 male, 165 female, and 1 ambiguous gender.

+There are two models run with this penguin data:
+1. HyperDrive - This uses LinearRegression model.
+The sklearn library is used to work with this model.
+   - C paraameter is used which controls the regularization, basically to avoid overfitting the model
+   - max_iter parameter is used which specifies the maximum number of iterations taken for the solvers to converge.
+   - Preprocessing is handled with imputers from sklearn to get data in proper format for model.
+3. AutomML
+   - task parameter set to classification as this is a classification problem.
+   - label_column_name set to 'species' as this is the target field for prediction.
+   - featurization set to 'auto' allowing AutoML to control this.

 ### Access

 A Dataset is uploaded from the external data source to Azure during creation.